Overview

 Step 3: Monitor Batch Status

 Once a batch is started, you’ll need to monitor its status to determine when processing is complete.
-The API provides a status endpoint that can be polled periodically (e.g., every 60 seconds) with the batch_id
+The API provides a status endpoint that can be polled periodically (e.g., every 60 seconds) with the batch_idStep 4: Retrieve the IDs for Completed Items

 Once the batch is marked as completed, you can fetch the list of completed items.
 Each item will have a retrieve_id.
-If you want the actual content use the retrieve endpoint by passing the retrieve_id
+If you want the actual content use the retrieve endpoint by passing theretrieve_id

 for every URL sent.
 You can then use the retrieve endpoint to retrieve and store the extracted data (html, markdown or JSON) for each URL.